The Digital Technology Group (DTG) is open to young people aged 12–20.

 To find out more about Arts Award click here.

-The LSO Digital Technology Group is generously supported by the Insurance Industry Charitable Foundation, The Makers of Playing Cards Charity and LSO Friends.
+The LSO Digital Technology Group is generously supported by The Makers of Playing Cards Charity.